 4=Settings

-Notice how Menu Item #3 has no Command, but still contains :, so the label will be shown but nothing will happen if it is used.
-Menu Item #4 specifies a Sub-Menu, indicated by the absence of :.
-You could also just have : followed by a command if you want no label for the Menu Item.
+Notice how Menu Item #3 in the above examlpe has no Command, but still contains :, so the label will be shown but nothing will happen if it is used (alternatively could set it to TBD: Do nothing to make this clearer).

 A sub-menu is created by having a menu item property value without any : character, which then has the label double as the sub-menu’s name.
 The sub-menu is defined by the section name [Menu.MenuName.SubMenuName].
-In the earlier example, 4=Settings specified a sub-menu.
+In the earlier example, 4=Settings specified a sub-menu named “Settings”.
 Here is an example setup for that sub-menu:

 [Menu.MainMenu.Settings]